 In recent years, many American art museums have broadened their definition of “American art” to include, say, Spanish colonial art.
 (Remember: When Thomas Cole was painting providential fantasies, the West was a Spanish dominion.)
-Over the last 20 years the Dallas Museum of Art was among the first to re-define American art as inclusive of all of the Americas, not just art descended from British colonization.
+Over 20 years ago, the Dallas Museum of Art was perhaps the first museum to re-define American art as inclusive of all of the Americas, not just art descended from British colonization.
 In recent years museums as unalike as the stodgy MFA Boston and the dusty Philadelphia Museum of Art have pivoted strongly in that direction.
 But when the National Gallery re-opened its American galleries in the late 2000s, it doubled-down on the narrowest possible definition of American art, which at the NGA remains ‘the art of the Great Britain-oriented East, almost exclusively created by white men.’

 This approach is wincingly evident in the NGA’s exhibition program.
-In the last decade the NGA’s American department has presented five major exhibitions: George Bellows (2012), George de Forest Brush (2008), Edward Hopper (2007), Charles Sheeler (2006), Sanford R. Gifford (2004).
+In the last decade the NGA’s American department has presented five major exhibitions: George Bellows (2012), George de Forest Brush (2008), Edward Hopper (2007), Charles Sheeler (2006), and Sanford R. Gifford (2004).
 That’s a lineup of known figures who made well-understood work.
 When it comes to American art, nowhere is as staunchly determined to to merely conform to and to confirm previous notions of patriarchical Anglo-Saxon competence than the National Gallery.
 It is not the place to look for revisionist histories or for investigations that might expand the canon or our ideas about American art.
 [Image: Aaron Douglas, Into Bondage, 1936.
 Collection of the Corcoran Gallery of Art, Washington.]

 This may sound like a long-standing criticism laundered for a new day.
 But think of the present NGA-Corcoran situation like this: When an art museum ceases to exist, it’s not just its galleries and its collection that go away, it’s the capability to present exhibitions and to conduct scholarship into and related to that particular collection.
 A late institution is a voice that goes silent, and with it the opportunity for intensive research into the collection and the artists in it.
 In this case, the Corcoran’s scholarly potential will at worst be eliminated, and at best will be subsumed into an institution with the narrowest, most conservative scholarly focus in its field.